-The Tower follows Leadership in Energy and Environmental Design (LEED) guidelines, which encourage good environmental practices and energy conservation.
-For example, the building features a geothermal heating and airconditioning system.
+The Tower is certified by the Leadership in Energy and Environmental Design (LEED) program, which encourage good environmental practices and energy conservation.
+For example, the building features a geothermal heating and air-conditioning system.
 Recycled materials have been used throughout the building, as well as stone and wood from the foundation's property.

-Another new structure at BRV is a 13,000-square-foot headquarters building.
+Another new structure at BRV is a 13,000-square-foot headquarters building, which replaces an older facility.
 This building mirrors some of the architectural design and materials used in the Tower of Tomorrow, such as stone and wood from the property.
-The facility also follows LEED guidelines, including a geothermal heating system and lots of natural light.
+Environmentally friendly, the facility has a geothermal heating system and lots of natural light.

 To accommodate overnight guests, the foundation has renovated five railroad boxcars.
-Each features two bedrooms, a large bathroom and a sitting area.
+Each boxcar has two bedrooms, a large bathroom and a sitting area.
 The cars have their original floors while new tongue-and-groove paneled interiors have been built with wood from BRV.